salvadorhm/heroku_web.py/README.md

 # Heroku-Web.py-Git

-Web.py webapp sample with Heroku-Docker
+Web.py webapp sample with Heroku-Git and Gunicorn

 ***